ietf-wg-cellar/flac-specification/flac.md

 ### Standard field names

 Except the one defined in the [section channel mask](#channel-mask), no standard field names are defined.
-In general, most software recognizes the following field names
+In general, most FLAC playback devices and software recognize the following field names:

 - Title: name of the current work
 - Artist: name of the artist generally responsible for the current work.
 For orchestral works this is usually the composer, otherwise is it often the performer